fyii200/pathologicMyopiaMetaAnalysis/README.md

 ### 1) ***cleanedData***:

 *Cleaned dataset in CSV and xlsx formats comprising 12 columns and 113 rows.
 Each row corresponds to the risk estimate (odds ratio or risk ratio) and its 95% CI associated with a factor extracted from one of the six included studies.
-The codebook below summarises the contents of the dataset.*
+The codebook below summarises the content of the dataset.*

 | Column name | Data type | What it is |
 | :---:   | :---: | :---: |